gabrielfagundez/taxi_sharing_optimization-greedy/Readme.md

 *   single-objective__cost => Greedy for the single-objective problem, optimizing the cost.

 *   multi-objective__delay => Greedy for the multi-objective problem, optimizing the delay.
-*   single-objective__delay => Greedy for the single-objective problem, optimizing the delay.